Khao Sok National Park: Everything You Need to Know + Avoid the Crowds [2025]

 Should I opt for a private tour?

 Majority of the activities around Khao Sok National Park are on a join-in basis.
 However, you can choose to arrange for private guides to take you trekking in the jungle or even to to arrange your trip to Cheow Lan Lake.
-This will help you avoid the crowds + give a more personal experience.
+This will help you avoid the crowds + give a much more personal experience!
+We've been to Cheow Lan Lake 6 times now, and the one we went with a private guide really stood out!

 Some of the really rare experiences such as camping on the banks of Cheow Lan Lake are only available on a private tour basis.

-Can I Do a Day Tour to Cheow Lan Lake?
+Can I co a day tour to Cheow Lan Lake?

 Yes!
 If you don't have the time or don't want to stay on the raft house, you can opt for a day lake tour which will give you a chance to see the beautiful scenery, although you may not be able to catch some of the wildlife since the best time to spot animals is very early morning and late afternoon/early evening.